The Argument for Art Farms

 Terra Cultura takes the long view in embracing a culture of nurture over exploitation.
 In aligning with those who argue that over time, nurture reaps greater benefits, Terra Cultura values natural, social, and creative capital above, or on par with, financial capital.

 This shift in perspective to weigh natural and social health above profit is becoming necessary.
 Environmentally, we know that a preoccupation with profit has come at the cost of climate change and the rapid depletion of biodiversity, topsoil, clean air, and water.
 Industrial agriculture has been detrimental to farming communities all over the globe.
 Climate scientists suggest several strategies for reversing global warming in addition to eliminating greenhouse gas emissions, including, practicing regenerative agriculture, restoring ecosystems, encouraging plant-based diets, switching to renewable energy, and improving energy efficiency.
-Terra Cultura intends to be a living classroom and laboratory for promoting and improving techniques and technologies to curb climate change, and to build a thriving community around these practices.
+Terra Cultura is a living classroom and laboratory for promoting and improving techniques and technologies to curb climate change, and to build a thriving community around these practices.

 Many people are living lives of luxury and leisure, yet debt, stress, discontent, and loneliness run rampant.
 Self-interested behavior is rewarded above care for the commons resulting in the destruction of the resources we rely on.
 To survive in a culture that values profit above all else, we seem to have forgotten that we are only as healthy as the social and environmental systems and processes that support us.